Justin Sukow

-Justin Sukow (born September 19, 1998) is an American soccer player who last played for Richmond Kickers in the USL League One.
+Justin Sukow (born September 19, 1998) is an American former soccer player played as a midfielder.

 Career

 Youth

 Sukow played with local USSDA side Lonestar SC, where he was a team captain.

-College & Amateur
+College and amateur

 Sukow attended the University of South Carolina in 2017 to play college soccer, where he went on to make 34 appearances, scoring 8 goals and tallying 3 assists over two seasons with the Gamecocks.
 During his time at South Carolina, Sukow was also named to the 2018 SEC Fall Academic Honor Roll, the 2017 C-USA Commissioner's Honor Roll, and the 2017 SEC First-Year Academic Honor Roll.
 Sukow transferred to Loyola University Chicago in 2019, where he scored 9 goals and got 5 assists in 20 appearances.
 The season saw Sukow earn United Soccer Coaches Third Team All-West Region honors, as well as First Team All-Missouri Valley Conference.
 Loyola's 2020 season was cancelled due to the COVID-19 pandemic.

 In 2018 and 2019, Sukow also played in the USL League Two with SC United Bantams and Chicago FC United respectively.